Original-2/Animender/README.md

 <br> I got all animes a user has watched from the kaggle dataset https://www.kaggle.com/hernan4444/anime-recommendation-database-2020 then corrupted the data - this involved taking out one of the animes.
 The anime list remaining is the input.
 The target is the one that I had taken out.
 The batch is all of the possibilities of taking one out.
 This assumes every anime a user has finished was liked.
 This can be seen in the ratings given, with a mode of 8/10.
 Only the 1,000 most popular animes have been considered as the training time would increase with diminishing returns, in the future with better hardware I may allow more input features.

 # To be done
-* showing more lower popularity shows (adjusting it)
+* showing more lower popularity shows (adjusting it) # this is really hard and will take alot of time and work
-* bot parameters for better usage

 # Contact me
 email: dominic311dj@gmail.com